 How wide are server racks?

-Server racks are usually 19 inches wide.
+It’s often stated that the standard server racks are 19 inches wide.
 This is because the vast majority of rack-mounted equipment will have a mounting width of 19 inches, so keeping the width of server racks the same makes life easier for everyone.
 The technology will fit a 19-inch server rack perfectly, so there’s no need to worry about measuring individual pieces of equipment.

-The exterior width of 19-inch racks is usually around 24 inches.
-This too has been considered to keep things simple for those who work with them.
+The average exterior width of 19-inch racks is then considered to be around 24 inches.
 The 24-inch width works well for data centers, as their floor panels are usually 48 inches.
 So, floor space can be used very efficiently with racks of this size.
 When server racks with a 24-inch exterior width are used, there’s still plenty of room to add cables and other equipment.

 What do I need to know about server rack height?